Find Affordable College Courses

 About 64% of the students majoring in film at the school are women while 36% are male.

-Utah Valley University came in at #6 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the small city of Orem, UVU is a public school with a very large student population.
+Utah Valley University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
+Located in the city of Orem, UVU is a public school with a fairly large student population.

 Women make up 18% of the film majors at the school.